KWHY: KADY-TV

 The original owners, fighting ongoing losses to the tune of $1 million a year, sold the station in 1988 to billionaire Meshulam Riklis, the then-husband of actress Pia Zadora.
+The acquisition was made through Riklis's PZ Entertainment.
 Riklis changed the call letters to KADY-TV in honor of his and Zadora's daughter Kady, in turn the name of the role Zadora played in the movie Butterfly famously financed by Riklis.
-The station reintroduced itself with its new call letters with a commercial-free weekend, Riklis infused capital to build up the station and simulcast it on a newly built station, KADE channel 33, at San Luis Obispo.
+The station reintroduced itself with its new call letters with a commercial-free weekend; Riklis infused capital to build up the station.
+The news department was retained, with the news program moving from 7 to 10 p.m.
+The station also announced plans for live coverage of areas from Santa Barbara to Thousand Oaks.

+Riklis and his executives envisioned KADY as a kind of "superstation" for the West Coast and a base for further media expansion.
+To that end, beginning in 1989, Riklis simulcast KADY on a newly built station, KADE channel 33, at San Luis Obispo.

 Riklis achieved his wealth by inventing complicated paper schemes like junk bonds and leveraged buyouts.
-As Riklis' empire began to unravel, KADY-TV was part of settlements, and a payment dispute caused it to lose the San Luis Obispo station where it leased time.
+As Riklis's empire began to unravel, KADY-TV was part of settlements, and a payment dispute caused it to lose the San Luis Obispo station where it leased time.
 The subsequent company, E-II Holdings (a group of jilted Riklis investors), sold KADY to John Huddy, former general manager under Riklis; Huddy had been near a deal in 1991 to acquire the station for $10 million.